 Comment lines and empty lines Comment lines can be placed anywhere in an mzTab file.
 These lines must start with the three-letter code COM and are ignored by most parsers.
 Empty lines can also occur anywhere in an mzTab file and are ignored.

 Params mzTab makes use of CV parameters.
 As mzTab is expected to be used in several experimental environments where parameters might not yet be available for the generated scores etc. all parameters can either report CV parameters or user parameters that only contain a name and a value.
 Parameters are always reported as [CV label, accession, name, value].
 Any field that is not available MUST be left empty.
 [MS, MS:1001207, Mascot,] [MS, MS:1001171, Mascot:score, 40.21] [,,A user parameter, The value]

-UNIT_IDs To link identifications to certain bits of metadata identifications are grouped into so-called "units".
-In a unit, a specific protein must be unambiguously identified by its accession number.
-For PRIDE generated data a unit would, for example, be an experiment while for PeptideAtlas generated data a unit would be a specific build.
-UNIT_IDs SHOULD consist of the resource identifier plus the resources internal unit id.
-A resource is anything that is generating mzTab files.
-UNIT_IDs do not have to be unique across multiple mzTab files.
-Duplication of UNIT_IDs MUST be prevented when merging mzTab files.
-UNIT_IDs MUST only contain the following characters: ‘A’-‘Z’, ‘a’-‘z’, ‘0’-‘9’, and ‘_’.
-Unit IDs MUST NOT contain the suffix “_rep[1-n]” unless reporting technical replicate data (see 5.4).
+In case, the name of the param contains commas, quotes MUST be added to avoid problems with the parsing: [label, accession, “first part of the param name , second part of the name”, value].

+[MOD, MOD:00648, “N,O-diacetylated L-serine”,]

-Subsample IDs In several experimental approaches biological samples are multiplexed and analyzed in one single experiment.
-To be able to supply metadata specific to such a subsample, subsample ids in the format sub[1-n] are used.
-MTD PRIDE_1234-sub[1]-species [NEWT, 9606, Homo sapiens (Human), ]
+Sample IDs To be able to supply metadata specific to each sample, ids in the format sample[1-n] are used.
+MTD sample[1]-species [NEWT, 9606, Homo sapiens (Human), ]

+Assay IDs To be able to supply metadata specific to each assay, ids in the format assay[1-n] are used.
+MTD CPTAC-assay[1]-quantification_reagent [MS,MS:1002038,unlabeled sample,]

+Study variable IDs To be able to supply metadata specific to each study variable (grouping of assays), ids in the format study_variable[1-n] are used.

+MTD CPTAC-study_variable[1]-description Group B (spike-in 0.74 fmol/uL)

 Sections

-mzTab files can contain four different sections.
-All of these sections are optional.
-The metadata section is made up of key-value pairs.
-The other three sections, protein, peptide, and small molecule section are table-based.
+mzTab files can contain five different sections.
+The MANDATORY metadata section is made up of key-value pairs.
+The other four sections are OPTIONAL: protein, peptide, PSM and small molecule section are table-based.

 Every section in an mzTab file MUST only occur once if present.
-Therefore, proteins, for example, from multiple UNITs (i.e. experiments) MUST be reported in the same protein section / table.
-If the Peptide and Protein Section are present, the information MUST be consistent between both sections.
+If the Peptide and Protein Section are present, the information MUST be consistent between both sections.Field names with indices in square brackets MUST be numbered sequentially and non-decreasing (starting at the first value indicated in the bracket; single integer steps).

-To group information between the four different sections together, every entry contains a UNIT_ID.
-Units in mzTab files are a loose concept and will change with the circumstances under which the file was generated.
-In the PRIDE repository, a UNIT will, for example, represent one experiment.
-In PeptideAtlas a UNIT might represent a whole PeptideAtlas build.
-The only requirement is, that within a given UNIT a protein identification MUST be unambiguously identified by its accession.

 Metadata Section

 The metadata section can provide additional information about the dataset(s) reported in the mzTab file.
+All fields in the metadata section are optional apart from two exceptions:

+- “mzTab_version” MUST always be reported.

+- “ms_file[1-n]-location” MUST be reported if spectra external spectra are referenced using the “spectra_ref” column in any of the table based sections or if PSMs are reported, since the ms_file[1-n] serves as a unique identifier for the MS run that was analysed.

-All fields in the metadata section are optionalThe fields in the metadata section should be reported first in order of the UNIT_IDs then in the order the various fields listed here.
-The field’s name and value MUST be separated by a tab character:MTD PRIDE_1234-species [NEWT, 9606, Homo sapiens (Human),]
+The fields in the metadata section should be reported first in order of the UNIT_IDs then in the order of the various fields listed here.
+The field’s name and value MUST be separated by a tab character:

-MTD PRIDE_1234-publication [PRIDE, PRIDE:00000029, PubMed, 12345]
+MTD publication [PRIDE, PRIDE:00000029, PubMed, 12345]

 In the following list of fields any term encapsulated by {} is meant as a variable which MUST be replaced accordingly.
-The multiplicity numbers given in the descriptions below refer to one unit.
-For example, title MAY only be specified once per unit.
+The multiplicity numbers given in the descriptions below refer to one unit of analysis i.e. one file.
+For example, title MAY only be specified once per file.

-{UNIT_ID}-title
+mzTab-version